Time flies so fast. If you blink, you might miss it. These idioms about time and life are popular for a reason: they ring true.

 Albert Einstein

 Time is relative and subjective.
-An observer will perceive time passing differently than an active participant in a system.
+An observer will perceive time passing differently from an active participant in a system.
 As we move, the passage of time changes.
 Time slows down the faster we move and even stops as we approach the speed of light.

 Neuroscience

-Recent research on brain science identified a neurological reason why time flies so quickly when we’re having a good time.
+Recent research into brain science identified a neurological reason why time flies so quickly when we’re having a good time.
 A 2016 study found that as our brains produce more dopamine, our internal clocks may slow down.
 This phenomenon creates the sense that time is moving faster.

-The scientific community is also researching how time seems to move faster as we age.
+There may be a neurological reason for it.
 Professor Adrian Bejan hypothesized that we can’t process visual information as quickly as we age.
 If this signal processing takes more time, it seems time is moving faster.

 How to Savor Every Moment